byeung0x/Bitcoin_Price_Websocket_allExchanges/README.md

 (more to add upon request)

+Remark:
-Remark:I have not added reconnect logic in this version.
+I have not added reconnect logic in this version.
 That means when network issue happened (either you disconnected or exchange server disconnected), you will drop the connection instead of keep receiving the price flow in.
 This part will be enhanced in later version.